- Pell Grant

 - Successfully complete at least 50% of all units attempted

-Measurement of these standards will begin with fall 2015.
+Measurement of these standards began fall 2015.

 - If a student is placed on “Academic” and/or “Progress Probation” through Admissions and Records for two consecutive primary terms, the student will lose eligibility for the BOG Fee Waiver.